javiNguema/population_genetics_symulator/README.md

 For non-developers:

 1. Download the GenEvol.rar file.
-2. Extract the file GenEvol.exe from the downloaded archive.
+2. Extract the file GenEvol.exe (for winOS users) from the downloaded package.
 3. Run GenEvol.exe, and you're all set!

 For Python developers: